cdapio/cdap/docs/developer-guide/source/rest.rst

    * - HTTP Method
      - ``POST <base-url>/datasets/mydataset/truncate``
    * - Description
-     - Delete all of the data from an existing DataSet named *mydataset*
+     - Delete all of the data from an existing Dataset named *mydataset*

 Comments
 ........
-Note that this works not only for Tables but with other DataSets, including user-defined Custom DataSets.
+Note that this works not only for Tables but with other Datasets, including user-defined Custom Datasets.

 .. rst2pdf: PageBreak